TARGENE/TMLE.jl/docs/src/user_guide.md

 Since we have only updated $G$'s specification, only this model is fitted again.

-### Scenario N
+### General behaviour

-Feel free to play around with the cache and to report any non consistent behaviour.
+Any change to either the `Parameter` of interest or the `NuisanceSpec` structures will trigger an update of the cache.